xobotyi/react-scrollbars-custom/README.md

 #### Content sizes translation

 In some situations you may want to make the scrollbars block of variable sizes - just pass `translateContentSize*ToHolder` prop and component will automatically translate corresponding `contentElement`'s sizes to the `holderElement`.
-If you are using default styles - it'll be handy to pass `disableTracksWidthCompensation={false}` props, to avoid infinite shrinking when it's not supposed to.
+If you are using default styles - it'll be handy to pass `disableTracksWidthCompensation` props, to avoid infinite shrinking when it's not supposed to.
 _Note:_ This wont work for native mode.

 #### RTL support